Last Updated on August 10, 2022

 Losing while playing with friends is sometimes better than winning with strangers.
 I like playing with my friends.
-We may not be the best team, but we have a lot of fun playing with each other.
-Plus, there are added bonuses when we play with friends.
+We may not be the best team, but we have much fun playing with each other.
+Plus, there are bonuses when we play with friends.

 Real Life.
 Life is easier when we do things with our friends.
-In work, in school, or even when eating, it is always enjoyable when we are with our friends.
+It is always enjoyable with our friends at work, in school, or even when eating.
 Just like how Barney Stinson said, “whatever you do in this life, it’s not legendary unless your friends are there to see it.”

-14. Don’t forget that you were once a beginner, so be humble.
+14. Don’t forget that you were once a beginner.
+Be humble.

-Many players often forget what it’s like to be a beginner in the game.
-Trying to know how to play and what strategy to use.
-However, when they finally get to a higher level of expertise, their ego starts to inflate.
+Many players often forget what it’s like to be a beginner in the game—trying to know how to play and what strategy to use.
+However, when they finally get to a higher level of expertise, their ego inflates.

 Real Life.
-Just like in the game, people often forget what it’s like to be a beginner.
+Like in the game, people often forget what it’s like to be a beginner.
 They underestimate newcomers and even ridicule their lack of skills.
 They become prideful of their knowledge and skills, which can be the start of their fall (Prov.
 16:18).